About Bahiya Mizan

 Pregnancy lasts eleven months.
 A young horse must mature for several years before being bred.
 This will be long process, saving this bloodline.

 *Purity and bloodlines in Arabians can be very subjective.
 There is debate (and politics) about the status of the Jilfan line.

-East West welcomes visitors – you may come meet them for yourself and experience their unique empathy.
-Whether you are able to travel to East West and meet them in person, or must participate from a distance, you can be part of their journey, part of the circle of life and new births and the return of a precious bloodline.
+We welcome visitors.
+You may come meet them for yourself and experience their unique empathy.
+Whether you are able to travel to Barakah Heritage Farm, home of East West, and meet them in person, or must participate from a distance, you can be part of their journey, part of the circle of life and new births and the return of a precious bloodline.